 Remove fish from the fridge 15 to 20 minutes before you are ready to start cooking.
 This ensures that it cooks evenly under the heat.

 Adjust the cooking time depending on the size and thickness of the fillets.
-Note that this is a small serving recipe which can feed two people.
+Note that this is a small serving recipe that can feed two people.

 Salmon Fillet Paksiw sa Gata